gitorial-sdk/cli/README.md

   -i, --inputBranch <inputBranch>    The branch in the repo with the unpacked Gitorial.
   -o, --outputBranch <outputBranch>  The branch where you want to repack the Gitorial.
 Branch must not exist.
-  -s, --subFolder <subFolder>        The subfolder (relative to the <path>) where you can find the unpacked Gitorial -h, --help                         display help for command
+  -s, --subFolder <subFolder>        The subfolder (relative to the <path>) where you can find the unpacked Gitorial --force                            Force the repack, even if it would replace an existing branch.
+WARNING: this can delete the branch history!
+  -h, --help                         display help for command
 ```